Albindefert/Dishop-Coding-Challenge/README.md

-# Getting Started with Create React App
+# Dishop Coding Challenge

-This coding challenge aims at creating a website containing a home page as well as movies and series pages.
+This coding challenge aims at creating a website via Create React App.
+The goal is tro create three pages:
+  - home
+  - movies
+  - series